webplatform/ops/vagrant-workbench/README.md

     vagrant ssh

-Make sure the salt accepted itself;

-    sudo salt-key

-You should see salt in "Accepted Keys" list, otherwise;

-    sudo salt-key -y -A

-### First `highstate`

-**If you already ran a full state and destroyed a Vagrant VM**, you can skip directly to the next step at [Work on salt states](#Work on salt states)

-The first `state.highstate` should run from the basic states in `salt/states/workbench/` which basically set the workbench by cloning all repositories for us.

-    sudo salt-call state.highstate

 **TIP** Once the first bootup is over, you should have a file in `/vagrant/.ip` with an IP address.
   This is the file the other VMs in [**../vagrant-minions/** folder](../vagrant-minions/) will read from.

-If you see one failure, don’t worry, its because the workspace state expects basesystem to be applied and it isn’t. yet.

-Once its done, continue with [Work on salt states](#Work on salt states).

-## Work on salt states

 By default the default steps of this directory `Vagrantfile` only creates an empty VM to start from.